 Home > Questions

-Can a company-managed MacBook be factory reset using Command + R?
+How to factory reset company-managed MacBook using Command + R?

 My company is downsizing in a major way and due to a surplus in laptop inventory, they're letting soon to be former employees (like me) keep their work computers.
 The catch is that we get them as is.
 The IT department has bigger fish to fry than factory resetting hundreds of laptops for soon to be former coworkers.
 This being a managed device and my lack of access to an admin password, will using Command + R at startup allow me to factory reset the MacBook?
 As a managed device I'm guessing it won't.
 If not, is there a way to factory reset it?